The Snowball System by Mo Bunnell — Cliff Notes Summary

 4.2 Chapter 9 — The Expansion Conversation

 The book's most under-quoted chapter.
-Bunnell teaches a verbatim Expansion Conversation script — three questions delivered at the 75% mark of any engagement that uncover the next problem the client hasn't named yet.
-The script alone has paid for the training for many GrowBIG alumni and is the seed of his 2024 sequel Give to Grow.
+Bunnell teaches a near-verbatim Expansion Conversation — a short set of questions delivered around the three-quarter mark of an engagement that surface the next problem the client hasn't named yet.
+It's the chapter that most reliably pays for the training in practice, and it's the conceptual seed of his 2024 sequel Give to Grow.

 5. Part Five — The Snowball Effect